survivejs/react-book/manuscript/03_webpack_and_react.md

 2. Use the value of `NODE_ENV` if set.
 3. Default to `development`.

-T> If you want to show errors directly in the browser, you can configure [react-transform-catch-errors](https://github.com/gaearon/react-transform-catch-errors).
-At the time of writing it works reliable only with `devtool: 'eval'`, but regardless it may be worth a look.

 W> Note that sourcemaps won't get updated in [Chrome](https://code.google.com/p/chromium/issues/detail?id=492902) and Firefox due to browser level bugs!
 This may change in the future as the browsers get patched, though.

 ## React Component Styles